HEALTH PROFESSIONAL EDUCATION

 *Kidney Health Australia is an authorised provider of accredited activities under the RACGP QI&CPD program.
 All 2 hour KCAT modules are already accredited as repeated activities allocated 4 (Cat 2) points in the RACGP QI&CPD program for the 2014-2016 triennium.
 Each KCAT module has been approved with ACRRM for 2 Core PDP points.
 All KCAT education sessions can be accredited with relevant organisations for CPD on an individual basis.

 The 2nd edition of our popular guideline book Chronic Kidney Disease (CKD) Management in General Practice> contains important new information.

 - New CKD staging system and colour-coded action plans

 - New recommendations albuminuria

 - New eGFR recommendations

 This book is available as a PDF download>

-You may also order this booklet by using this special Order Form>
+You may also order the booklet by using this Order Form>

 Send this form by email, with your contact details to KCAT@kidney.org.au - overseas orders are not available.